The GM diet, or the General Motors diet, is a 7-day meal plan that pledges to help you lose 15 pounds in a week.

-Rumor has it that the GM Diet was well, created by the U.S. auto giant, the General Motors for the purpose of having a wellness program for their employees.
+Rumor has it that the GM Diet as well, created by the U.S. auto giant, General Motors for the purpose of having a wellness program for their employees.

-It's also said that the development of the diet program was done in collaboration with the U.S. Department of Agriculture and the Food and Drug Administration (FDA), with test taking place at the Johns Hopkins Research Centre.
+It’s also said that the development of the diet program was done in collaboration with the U.S. Department of Agriculture and the Food and Drug Administration (FDA), with a test-taking place at the Johns Hopkins Research Centre.

 The objective of the diet program is said to be weight loss, but it’s also reported that it’s also meant to remove the toxins from the body.

-What you may also hear is that the GM diet allows your body burns more calories than the calories the foods provide.
+What you may also hear is that the GM diet allows your body to burn more calories than the calories the foods provide.